CollinChaffin/DecryptChocoArgs/README.md

 ## The Issue
 So, what's the real issue here?

-Chocolately stores each package's install arguments (assuming you have the useRememberedArgumentsForUpgrades enabled) inside `.argument` files in a subfolder titled for each package/version under the Chocolately root location in a separate hidden dir - usually `C:\ProgramData\chocolatey\.chocolatey`.
+Chocolately stores each package's install arguments (assuming you have the useRememberedArgumentsForUpgrades enabled) inside `.arguments` files in a subfolder titled for each package/version under the Chocolately root location in a separate hidden dir - usually `C:\ProgramData\chocolatey\.chocolatey`.

 A picture is worth 1000 words, so this better describes the issue.
 I wondered why when upgrading my Git package I began seeing this in the logs: